 I turned on subtitles, but they aren’t showing

 In some situations, you may encounter a problem when you have turned on subtitles, but they are not shown.

-Check if you are watching the video over the air or on cable TV.
+Check if you watch the video over the air or on cable TV.
 If you are watching a streaming video or through an HDMI connection, the subtitles need to be turned on in an external device or directly in the streaming app.

-It may also be that there are no subtitles in the video, check the cable channels to see if there are subtitles turned on.
+There may also be no subtitles in the video; check the cable channels to see if subtitles are turned on.

 How to turn subtitles on Samsung TVs before 2015